Alex-Costea/Alex-Costea.github.io/index.md

 - [Greatest Hits!](http://apps.costea.in/GreatestHits) - A website hosting my music charts simulator.

 - [Bachelor's Thesis](https://github.com/Alex-Costea/Bachelors-Thesis/blob/main/Bachelor's%20Thesis.pdf) - The final thesis for my Bachelor's of Science at the University of Amsterdam.
-It is a research project in Computational Sociology.
+The thesis involves a theoretical section, as well as statistical analysis of data collected programmatically from Twitter.

 - [Promo compiler](https://alex.costea.in/Promo/) - A compiler for a minimalist Turing Complete language that involves strong optimizations.